The optimality of word lengths. Theoretical foundations and an empirical study: Results

-Here we review the distribution of the values of each of the scores.
-For the scores on word length in characters, we excluded strokes and romanizations for Chinese and Japanese for the sake of homogeneity (then we use only immediate written word constituents).
+Here we review the distributions of optimality values for each of the scores.
+For the scores on word length in characters, we excluded strokes and romanizations for Chinese and Japanese for the sake of homogeneity (i.e. we use only immediate written word constituents).
 In \autoref{fig:opt_scores_density}, we show the density plots for both collections, color-coded by definition of length.
 All scores show a rather narrow distribution, both in PUD and in CV, despite its heterogeneity and large size in terms of languages.
-The bulk of the values is far from zero, the value expected under the null hypothesis, specially for $\eta$ and $\Psi$.
+The bulk of the values is far from zero.
+However, this is only informative for scores whose expected value under the null hypothesis is zero, that is $\Psi$ and $\Omega$.
+The large observed values of $\eta$, on the other hand, are not informative in this sense.
+Interestingly, the values of $\Psi$ are farther from zero than those of $\Omega$.

 In \autoref{tab:opt_summary}, we report the main summary statistics.
-In all cases, the scores take positive values suggesting some degree of optimization in every language.
-Indeed, we have shown that the correlation tests support that $\Psi$ or $\Omega$ are significantly large in all languages (\autoref{sec:law_of_abbrebiation}).
-The magnitude strongly depends on the used score.
+In all cases, $\Psi$ and $\Omega$ take positive values suggesting some degree of optimization in every language.
+Indeed, the correlation tests on the same data support that $\Psi$ or $\Omega$ are significantly large in each individual language \parencite{Petrini2022b}.
+The magnitude strongly depends on the score used.
 Concerning $\Psi$, our preferred score for cross-linguistic analysis, the mean values computed in the three considered scenarios (in a range from 0 to 100\%) are close to each other: 67\% in PUD with length measured in characters, 62\% in CV when considering characters, and 66\% when considering duration.